atolye15/checklist/checklists/branch-settings-on-github.md

 - [ ] Enable include administrators
 No one can bypass this rules 🤝

-- [ ] Apply these rules master and develop branches
+- [ ] Apply these rules to master and develop branches

 - [ ] Check automatically delete head branches on repository options